 TERM AND TERMINATION

-a) This Agreement shall continue indefinitely until cancelled by either of the parties hereto upon thirty(30) days written notice to the other.
+a) This Agreement shall continue indefinitely until canceled by either of the parties hereto upon thirty(30) days written notice to the other.

 SUBCONTRACTOR agrees to provide THE PRIME CONTRACTOR 30 days written and verbal notice of intent to abandon any and all projects outlined in this agreement if that date is before the “end date” indicated in Supplement B – Statement of Work included within this document.
 If SUBCONTRACTOR fails to provide 30 days written and verbal notice (with the exception of issues related specific to H1Visa requirements outside of the SUBCONTRACTORS control) , SUBCONTRACTOR acknowledges that payment for all applicable unpaid time and expenses may be forfeited by SUBCONTRACTOR as deemed reasonable by THE PRIME CONTRACTOR.